Unique Selling Points: From Option to Only Choice

 Let your USP inform what you do (and don’t) offer.
 If your strength is deep collaboration, create containers for depth, instead of plug-and-play courses that dilute it.

-Carry it through your positioning
+Carry it through your decisions

 Show it in action